Analyzing Social Data From Around The World

 Social Data for Intelligence (SOCMINT)

-The variance worldwide in both connection to the internet and usage of social media really drives home the value of looking at a variety of unique data sources for open source intelligence gathering.
+The variance worldwide in both connection to the internet and usage of social media really drives home the value of looking at a variety of unique data sources for open-source intelligence gathering.
 Looking for information on Twitter and YouTube would be of limited use in an area where most people use Sina Weibo, for example.

-Asian platforms are showing increased popularity and volume, and really should be looked at by any intelligence entity looking for context and information from that part of the world.
+Asia-Pacific networks are showing increased popularity and volume, and really should be looked at by any intelligence entity looking for context and information from that part of the world.

 - Baidu, China’s top search engine, ranked fifth most visited website in the world (fourth in a similar ranking from SimilarWeb).